IreneAvezzu/PET_Dataset_Analysis/README.md

 1. Analysis with *basic constraints* templates
 2. Analysis with *additional constraints* templates
 3. Analysis with *full constraints* and hirearchical rules (meta constraints).

+The **Complete Interactions folder** contains the whole comand line interaction and LLM complete responses for each process description.